itismyera/7-Zip-zstd/DOC/Methods-Extern.md

 - one ID should be okay for this codec

 Versions:
-The 7-Zip LZ5 codec will be frozen to v1.5 of this codec.
+The Zipr LZ5 codec will be frozen to v1.5 of this codec.
 No updates are planned.

 Range F7 11 06, Lizard
 ----------------------